Solar System Experiments in the Search for Dark Energy and Dark Matter: Recent cosmology results and modified gravity

 We model the near-Sun interplanetary medium along conjunction rays as log-normal, $\ln\rho_\infty\sim\mathcal{N}(\ln\rho_0,\sigma^2_{\ln\rho})$ with $\rho_0=10^{-20}\,\mathrm{g\,cm^{-3}}$ and $\sigma_{\ln\rho}=\ln 10$ (one-decade $1\sigma$), consistent with Table~\ref{tab:ambient-density}.
 For the power-law chameleon in (\ref{eq:phi_min_powerlaw}), $\Delta R/R \propto \rho_\infty^{-1/(n+1)},$ so uncertainties propagate as $\sigma_{\ln(\Delta R/R)}=\sigma_{\ln\rho}/(n+1)$.
 Here we adopt the conservative prior $\rho_\infty\in[10^{-22},10^{-19}]\,\mathrm{g\,cm^{-3}}$ “a few $R_\odot$” from the Sun and report sensitivities as explicit power laws in $\rho_\infty$ (Table~\ref{tab:ambient-density}).

-Note that for forecasting purposes, we adopt a fiducial interplanetary medium near conjunction $\rho_\infty \equiv \rho_{\rm IPM} \in [10^{-22},10^{-19}]~{\rm g~cm^{-3}}$ (consistent with proton densities $n_p\sim 10^{2}$--$10^{5}\,{\rm cm^{-3}}$ at a few $R_\odot$), and we present bounds as explicit power laws in $\rho_\infty$, that for the power-law chameleon $V(\phi)=\Lambda^{4+n}\phi^{-n}$ and universal conformal coupling $A(\phi)=\exp[\chi\phi/M_{\rm Pl}]$, take the form
+Note that for forecasting purposes, we adopt a fiducial interplanetary medium near conjunction $\rho_\infty \equiv \rho_{\rm IPM} \in [10^{-22},10^{-19}]~{\rm g~cm^{-3}}$ (consistent with proton densities $n_p\sim 10^{2}$--$10^{5}\,{\rm cm^{-3}}$ at a few $R_\odot$), and we present bounds as explicit power laws in $\rho_\infty$, that for the power-law chameleon $V(\phi)=\Lambda^{4+n}\phi^{-n}$ and universal conformal coupling $A(\phi)=\exp[\chi\phi/M_{\rm Pl}]$, take the form {}

+where $\gamma$ is the PPN parameter with the current value reported in (\ref{eq:shapiro}).
 Thus, one can rescale Eqs.~(\ref{eq:thin-shell-bound})--(\ref{eq:Lambda_bound}) below to any preferred $\rho_\infty$ without re-deriving intermediate steps.
-As as result, this yields the compact rescaling form of the bound derived from the thin-shell relation and the Shapiro-delay null test (cf.\ Eqs.~\eqref{eq:thin-shell-bound} and~\eqref{eq:phi_contrast_bound} below).
+As a result, this yields the compact rescaling form of the bound derived from the thin-shell relation and the Shapiro-delay null test (cf.\ Eqs.~\eqref{eq:thin-shell-bound} and~\eqref{eq:phi_contrast_bound} below).